Table of contents

 When you’re overwhelmed by the day-to-day, ‘stuck on the tools’ problems, your profit and growth are shackled.
 Introducing manufacturing software in a small business almost immediately gives this “WOW” effect because changes and benefits are visible from day 1.

-- In a small company, even collecting all information in one place contributes to the “wow” effect!
+In a small company, even being able to collect all production information in one place contributes to the “wow” effect!
 There is no need to go over tons of papers searching for a missing order or go from person to person to find out what and how it should be produced.
-When the list of orders is completed with all items included, it is clear to see the production process, track, schedule, and report the work status in progress from your floor level, giving you a clear channel of communication between your operators and managers of the production line.
+Instead, you can see the entire production process and then track, schedule, and report the work status in progress from your floor level, giving you a clear channel of communication between your operators and managers of the production line.

 This is fantastic progress.
 Minor improvements allow the company owner to finally stop worrying about their production hall and start to think about how to develop the business to grow bigger.
 And time is money; in this case – free time.